-Among examples of ciphers in medieval cryptography is a collection of letters of the Archbishop of Naples, written between 1363 and 1365, in which he begins merely with symbol substitutions for the vowels and uses the letters that are actually vowels to serve as nulls or nonsignificant letters to throw the would-be cryptanalyst off the right track.
+Among examples of ciphers in medieval cryptography is a collection of letters of the Archbishop of Naples, written between 1363 and 1365, in which he begins merely with symbol substitutions for the vowels and uses the letters that are actually vowels to serve as nulls or non-significant letters to throw the would-be-cryptanalyst off the right track.
 As a final development, the high-frequency consonants L, M, N, R, and S, and all the vowels, are replaced not only by arbitrary symbols but also by other letters.

-About 1378 an experienced cryptologist named Gabriele Lavinde of Parma was employed as a professional by Clement VII, and in the Vatican Library is a collection of ciphers devised and used by Lavinde about 1379.
+About 1378 an experienced cryptologist named Gabriele Lavinde of Parma was employed as a professional by Clement VII and in the Vatican Library there is a collection of ciphers devised and used by Lavinde about 1379.
 It consists of repertories in which every letter is replaced by an arbitrary symbol.
 Some of these ciphers also have nulls and arbitrary equivalents or signs for the names of persons and places.
 There is a court cipher of Mantua, dated 1395, that used this system.

-At the beginning of the fifteenth century, the necessity of having variants for the high-frequency letters, especially the vowels, became obvious.
-Figure 15 is an alphabet of that period that is interesting because it shows that even in those early days of cryptology there was already a recognition of the basic weakness of what we call single or monoalphabetic substitution, that is, where every letter in the plaintext message is represented by another and always the same letter.
+At the beginning of the 15th Century the necessity of having variants for the high-frequency letters, especially the vowels, became obvious.
+Figure 15 is an alphabet of that period which is interesting because it shows that even in those early days of cryptology there was already a